Recommendation Letter for Graduate School Applications

 3. You have given me some opportunities to know who you are.

 It is a big plus if you are a joint Math and Econ major.
 Enrollment in both Econ120B/Econ120C and Econ120CH is also a big plus.
-If you got only an A- in my class and your GPA is lower than 3.5, then I am not the right person to write your LOR.
+If you got only an A- in my class and your GPA is below 3.5, then I may not the best person to write your LOR.

 If you meet the above criteria, please make your LOR request HERE.
 This page is accessible only via your UCSD email.
 This is the first step of the whole process.
 No letter will be written if this step is missing.
-I will use the department's LOR system to manage the whole process.
-The LOR system will be activated towards the end of September every year and will become inactive when the admissions season is over.
+I will use the department's LOR system to streamline and manage the whole process.
+This system typically becomes active towards the end of September each year and remains available until the admissions season concludes.
 All my letters have to be administered via this system, which saves me much time every year.
 I will not be able to accept a LOR request when the system is not active.

-If you haven't read the general instruction, please read it now: https://economics.ucsd.edu/undergraduate-program/opportunities-for-our-majors/graduate-school.html.
+If you haven't already read the general instruction, please read it HERE.
 This page contains a very helpful LOR flowchart.

 • Your performance in my class(es);

-• Items that can refresh my memory about you, for example, any discussion we had.
+• any details that can refresh my memory about you, for example, any discussion we had.

-You are welcome to share a brag letter (or a paragraph or two) from the third-person point of view.
-However, this is totally optional and not necessary, and I may not use any information you provide.
+You are welcome to share a brag letter (a paragraph or two) from the third-person point of view.
+However, this is totally optional and not necessary, and I may or may not use any information you provide.
 A CV is also optional.

 No meeting is necessary unless instructed.